klirichek/music/examlpe.rst

 you can also specify a number between 0.0 and 1.0 (standing for 0% and 100%), and Sphinx will match only documents with at least the specified percentage of given words.
-The same example above could also have been written "the world is a wonderful place"/0.5 and it would match documents with at least 50% of the 6 words.
+The same example above could also have been written "the world is a wonderful place"/0.5 and it would match documents with at least 50% of the 6

 Strict order operator (aka operator "before") will match the document only if its argument keywords occur in the document exactly in the query order.
-For instance, "black << cat" query (without quotes) will match the document "black and white cat" but notthe "that cat was black" document.
+For instance, "black << cat" query (without quotes) will match the document "black and white cat" notthe "that cat was black" document.
 Order operator has the lowest priority.
 It can be applied both to just keywords and more complex expressions, ie. this is a valid
-query:

 ::

    (bag of words) << "exact phrase" << red|green|blue

 Exact form keyword modifier will match the document only if the keyword occurred in exactly the specified form.
 The default behavior is to match the document if the stemmed keyword matches.
-For instance, "runs" query will match both the document that contains "runs" andthe document that contains "running", because both forms stem to just "run" - while "=runs" query will only match the first document.
-Exact form operator requires index_exact_wordsoption to be enabled.
+For instance, "runs" query will match both the document that contains  andthe document that contains "running", because both forms stem to just "run" - while "=runs" query will only match the first document.
+Exact form operator  index_exact_wordsoption to be enabled.
 This is a modifier that affects the keyword and thus can be used within operators such as phrase, proximity, and quorum operators.
 It is possible to apply an exact form modifier to the phrase operator.
 It's really just syntax sugar
-- it adds an exact form modifier to all terms contained within the phrase.
+- it adds an exact form modifier to all terms contained within the
 ::

    ="exact phrase"

 Field-start and field-end keyword modifiers will make the keyword match only if it occurred at the very start or the very end of a fulltext field, respectively.
-For instance, the query "^hello world$" (with quotes and thus combining phrase operator and start/end modifiers) will only match documents that contain at least one field that has exactly these two keywords.
+For instance, the query "^hello world$" (with quotes and thus combining phrase operator and start/end modifiers) will only match documents that contain at least one field that has exactly these two

 Arbitrarily nested brackets and negations are allowed.
-However, the query must be possible to compute without involving an implicit list of all documents:
+However, the query must be possible to compute without involving an implicit list of all
 ::